 Still need ideas?
 Check out our list of best scholarship websites to use when getting ready for college.

 This applies to all debt, including student loans.
 I know you’re thinking, “I’m still in school, dude.
 I don’t have to worry about those yet.”
 WRONG!

-If you were to take $30 a month and start putting it towards the principle on your student loans, you could end up saving yourself hundreds, if not thousands of dollars in interest payments.
+If you were to take $30 a month and start putting it towards the principal on your student loans, you could end up saving yourself hundreds, if not thousands of dollars in interest payments.
 Seriously, just do the math.
-Compound interest is a beautiful, or horrible, thing depending which side of it you’re on.
+Compound interest is a beautiful, or horrible, thing depending on which side of it you’re on.

 If you don’t know this by now, then I might as well just retire.
 Campus bookstores typically mark up prices.
 When we say mark up the price, we mean big time — usually 30-50% higher than other places.

 So, what are your other options?

 Look for used or international editions of your textbooks.
 They won’t be right in front of your eyes like they are in the bookstore, but you’re going to save as much as 50-75%.
 Let’s say your typical book costs around $100.
 Getting that same book for 60% off would give $60 extra dollars for that coffee habit of yours.
 Or stocking up the new coffee shop in your dorm room.